aiplanethub/mini-bootcamp-explainable-ai/introduction-to-explainable-ai/1499-The Importance of Human Interpretable Machine Learning.md

 A formal definition:

 _“Explainable AI is a set of tools and frameworks to help you understand and interpret predictions made by your machine learning models.
-With it, you can debug and improve model performance, and help others understand your models’ behavior”_
+With it, you can debug and improve model performance, and help others understand your models’ behavior”_.

 ## How Explainable AI makes things easier